 January 8: For admission to the PhD program with or without assistantship

 February 1: For admission to master's programs with funding consideration

 August 1: For admission to master's or certificate programs without funding for the fall

 December 1: For admission to master's or certificate programs without funding for the spring

-If you have missed a master's or certificate program deadline, please contact Dr. Jennifer Jackson to discuss your options.
+If you have missed a master's or certificate program deadline, please contact the program coordinator to discuss your options.

 Elisha Chi, doctoral candidate, was named the recipient of an Honorary Dissertation Fellowship, Louisville Institute, August 2023.
 Chi was also awarded a 2023 Villanova Graduate Student Summer Research Fellowship.

 Perdian Tumanan, doctoral student, was selected as one of the Roothbert Fund Fellows for the 2023-2024 academic year.